On Geometric properties and Coefficient bounds for $\mathcal{S}^*_{B}$: Abstract

 \section{Abstract}

-\begin{sloppypar} This paper deals with sharp bounds for the third-order Hankel, Toeplitz and Hermitian-Toeplitz determinant of functions belonging to the class $\mathcal{S}^*_{B}$ of starlike functions associated with a balloon-shaped domain, given by By applying coefficient inequalities and properties of these functions, we obtain sharp bounds for these determinants.
-The sharpness of the results is verified by constructing suitable extremal functions. \end{sloppypar}
+\begin{sloppypar} This paper deals with the geometric properties of functions belonging to the class $\mathcal{S}^*_{B}$ of starlike functions associated with a balloon-shaped domain, given by and also derive sharp bounds for the Zalcman functionals, Krushkal inequality, third-order Hankel, Toeplitz and Hermitian-Toeplitz determinant.
+The sharpness of these results are verified by constructing suitable extremal functions. \end{sloppypar}